Currah

 Currah was a British computer peripheral manufacturer, famous mainly for the speech synthesis ROM cartridges it designed for the ZX Spectrum, Commodore 64, and other 8-bit home computers of the 1980s.

 Currah μSource for the ZX Spectrum

-Currah μSource from Quadhouse.
-In a self-contained ROM cartridge it has a full-function-two-pass macro assembler, Forth and a debugger, all of which can interact with Basic.
+The Currah μSource, commonly referred to as the Microsource, from Quadhouse is a self-contained ROM cartridge with a full-function-two-pass macro assembler, Forth and a debugger, all of which can interact with BASIC.
 It is also compatible with Interface 1.

 Currah μSpeech for the ZX Spectrum

-The Currah μSpeech, commonly referred to as the Microspeech plugged into the expansion port on the back of the ZX Spectrum.
+The Currah μSpeech, commonly referred to as the Microspeech, plugged into the expansion port on the back of the ZX Spectrum.
 Additional leads were provided to feed the sound and UHF signal from the computer into the unit.
 The TV aerial lead plugged into the unit and speech sounds were added into the UHF signal generated by computer.